-You specify the details of message-level security for a WebLogic Web Service with one or more security policy files.
-The WS-SecurityPolicy specification provides a general purpose model and XML syntax to describe and communicate the security policies of a Web Service.
+You specify the details of message-level security for a WebLogic Web service with one or more security policy files.
+The WS-SecurityPolicy specification provides a general

 Note: Previous releases of WebLogic Server, released before the formulation of the WS-SecurityPolicy specification, used security policy files written under the WS-Policy specification, using a proprietary schema for security policy.
+This proprietary schema for security policy is deprecated, and it is recommended that you use the WS-SecurityPolicy 1.2 format.

-This release of WebLogic Server supports either security policy files that conform to the WS-SecurityPolicy 1.2 specification or the Web Services security policy schema first included in WebLogic Server 9, but not both in the same Web Service.
+This release of WebLogic Server supports either security policy files that conform to the WS-SecurityPolicy 1.2 specification or the Web services security policy schema first included in WebLogic Server 9, but not both in the same Web service.
 The formats are mutually incompatible.

-For information about the packaged WS-SecurityPolicy 1.2 security policy files, see "Using WS-SecurityPolicy 1.2 Policy Files" on page 2-47.
+For information about the packaged WS-SecurityPolicy 1.2 security policy files, see Section 2.16, "Using WS-SecurityPolicy 1.2 Policy Files".